-ESG and Digital Transformation – challenges and opportunities (Part II)
+ESG & digital transformation – challenges and opportunities (Part II)

 An ethical investment portfolio must take a joint perspective on ESG and Digital Transformation integration for business decisions.
 Successful companies greatly benefit from carrying out ESG and DT change processes together.
 Those who carefully choose the right path and the best suited IT partner stay ahead and win.